 Since 1990, Samuelson has been a contributing editor of Communications of the ACM, a computing professionals journal respected for its coverage of existing and emerging technologies, for which she has written more than seventy “Legally Speaking” columns.
 From 1997 through 2002, Samuelson was a fellow of the John D. & Catherine T. MacArthur Foundation.
 She is also a Fellow of the Association of Computing Machinery.
 The Anita Borg Institute honored Samuelson with its Women of Vision Award for Social Impact in 2005, and the public interest organization Public Knowledge awarded her its IP3 Award for her contributions to Internet law and policy in October 2010.

 J.D., Yale University (1976)

-Pamela Samuelson is teaching the following courses in Spring 2022:
+Pamela Samuelson is not teaching any Law courses in Fall 2022.

 Courses During Other Semesters

 |Semester||Course Num||Course Title||Teaching Evaluations||Spring 2023||276.33 sec.
 001||Hate Speech, Disinformation, and Online Harassment: Regulation of and by Internet Platforms||278.31 sec.
 001||Copyright Law||Spring 2022||276.33 sec.
 001||Hate Speech, Disinformation, and Online Harassment: Regulation of and by Internet Platforms||View Teaching Evaluation||278.31 sec.
 001||Copyright Law||View Teaching Evaluation||Spring 2021||276.33 sec.
 001||Regulating Internet Platforms||View Teaching Evaluation||278.31 sec.
 001||Copyright Law||View Teaching Evaluation|